The Multi-Tasks Test as a Predictor of Management Performance

 Neuropsychological and cognitive psychology research has identified the importance of attention in dealing with complex information.
 This is particularly true of managers as they have to handle information from a number of sources simultaneously.

 Attention is a multidimensional construct.
 Based on Poser and Petersen (1990)’s work and a review of the literature, Robertson and colleagues (1996) outlined a theory of attention comprising three components.
-These are: selective or focused attention, being ability to resist distractions and discriminate important information; sustained attention, or the ability to keep one’s mind on the job over a period of time; and attentional switching, ability to switch focus of attention smoothly.
+These are: selective or focused attention, being able to resist distractions and discriminate important information; sustained attention, or the ability to keep one’s mind on the job over a period of time; and attentional switching – ability to switch focus of attention smoothly.
 Being able to focus, switch rapidly between the range of tasks under one’s responsibility and to handle competing stimuli without being distracted or losing judgement are key requirements for managerial success.

 Particularly relevant to this discussion is the work on divided attention.
 The ability to divide one’s attention in order to perform two or more tasks simultaneously has traditionally been viewed as a sign of superior ability, has obvious survival advantages and is required in the modern, complex workplace.
 Divided attention tasks have long been used in studies involving complex roles including pilot training (e.g. North & Gopher, 1976).

-Now this task can be employed by your organisation to help with management selection, placement and training.
 Contact us to learn more about the Multi-Tasks Test.

 Ben-Shakhar, G., & Sheffer, L. (2001).
 The relationship between the ability to divide attention and standard measures of general cognitive abilities.
 Intelligence, 29, 293-306.